+.
 The King was more concerned about the welfare of his subjects.
 With the emergence of temple cities, the temples became a centre for brisk human activity.
-Hence, the administration of the temple was on the pattern administrative of political institutions during the medieval period held responsible to keep law and order through the earnest assistance of the Perundram29 officials.
-Thus this paper also portrays light on $Perundram^{30}$ of $Udankuttatars^{31}$, the minister's role on the earnest service for development of the temples Regarding Political Administration. the central administration was in the hands of the ruler and he ruled over an extensive empire.
+Hence, the administration of the temple was on the pattern of political administrative institutions during the medieval period held responsible to keep law and order through the earnest assistance of the Perundram29 officials.
+Thus this paper also portrays light on Perundram30 of Udankuttatars31, the minister's role on the earnest service for development of the temples Regarding Political Administration, the central administration was in the hands of the ruler and he ruled over an extensive empire.
 As the head of the state, the King enjoyed enormous powers, but he was a benevolent despot the people considered him the representative of God on the earth.
 Thus, the Cholas rulers administered their extensive kingdoms with the assistance of his ministers.
 The ministry was an advisory body with hierarchical officials.
-In this Perundram32 the officials connection played a vital role in the administration of the state and the smallest unit of temple well. administration as This earnest assistance of the Perundram33 supported the rulers and thus, the council of ministers and other high officials maintained a good administration.
-So, the ministers were called Udankuttatars, 34 the advisory body, which consisted of Perundram35 and Sirudaram36 officials.
+In this connection the officials Perundram32 played a vital role in the administration of the state and the smallest unit of temple administration as well.
+This earnest assistance of the Perundram33 supported the rulers and thus, the council of ministers and other high officials maintained a good administration.
+So, the ministers were called Udankuttatars,34 the advisory body, which consisted of Perundram35 and Sirudaram36officials.